 How can counseling help me?

 A number of benefits are available from participating in counseling.
-Licensed Addiction Counselors can provide an individualized treatment plan, assist with problem-solving skills and enhance coping strategies in dealing with life's challenges.
+Licensed Addiction and Mental Health Counselors can provide an individualized treatment plan, assist with problem-solving skills and enhance coping strategies in dealing with life's challenges.
 Counselors can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from counseling depends on how well you use the process and put into practice what you learn.
 Some of the benefits available from counseling include:

 - Attaining a better understanding of yourself, your goals and values